Beware! Big brother is watching

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 ISLAMABAD: A cabinet member bought a luxury vehicle out of nowhere.
-Efforts were made to keep it hush-hush, nevertheless, it was reported.
-The minister is facing an internal inquiry and has often been found cursing the intelligence agency, which reported this.
+The efforts were made to keep it hush-hush, nevertheless, it was reported.
+The minister is facing internal inquiry and has often been found cursing the intelligence agency, which reported this.

 Another cabinet member returned a deep-pocketed client who wanted to use his good offices for a favour.
 The only reason of refusal: “We are being watched,” he replied to the visitor.
 A chief minister and his cabinet went to witness a jeep rally in Cholistan Desert in Bahawalpur.
 The CM’s helicopter was used like a rickshaw for three consecutive days for daily transportation of the dignitaries.
 This was also reported; a potential NAB case.